-Once settled on a template, you can register a unique domain, or skip this step and come back to it later.
+After settling on a template, you can register a unique domain, or skip this step and come back to it later.
 Then, you'll be given a choice of subscription plans.
-In the event that you only want to try Webador out, you can select the free plan, which comes with all basic features.
-After that, the setup is complete, and you'll be taken directly to the platform's editor.
+In the event that you only want to try Webador out, select the free plan, which includes all basic features.
+Since setup is now complete, you'll be taken directly to the platform's editor.

 As advertised, Webador's editor is very straightforward.
 In it, you'll navigate between five main areas, namely, Editor, Pages, Design, Webshop, and Settings.

-In the Editor area, you can modify your website.
+The Editor area is for modifying your website.
 Pages is where you'll configure your website's menus and page structure.
-In the Design sub-area, you can specify colors and format text for your entire website.
+In the Design area, you can specify colors and format text for your entire website.

-You'll quickly be able to access all of the features needed in Webador's editor.
+You'll quickly be able to access any feature you need in Webador's editor.

-Returning to the Editor area, you'll find all of the elements needed to build your website in the menu off to the left.
+Returning to the Editor area, all of the elements needed to build your website can be found in the menu off to the left.
 Select an element and drag and drop it to add it to the desired position on your page.
-Here, we should mention that Webador's editor lacks true drag and drop functionality: You can move elements around and adjust aspects such as direction and add hyperlinks, however, to maintain order, elements automatically conform to the page's preset layout.
+We should mention that Webador's editor lacks true drag and drop functionality: Elements can be moved and aspects such as direction can be adjusted, however, to maintain order, elements automatically conform to the page's preset layout.

 Webador provides the most important website elements.

 You can add new pages to your website and specify its hierarchy, by moving pages and subpages to the left or right in the Pages area.
-Nifty: You can extend the hierarchy as far down as you'd like, adding sub-menus to sub-menus.
+Nifty: The hierarchy can be extended as far down as you'd like, adding sub-menus to sub-menus.
 It's also possible to configure settings and add unique SEO to each page.

-- Contributors: Specify additional website admins with different rights (more on this in the next section).
+- Contributors: Designate additional website admins with different rights (more on this in the next section).

 - Domains: Manage and register your domain.

-- Mailboxes: Take charge of your incoming and outgoing emails.
+- Mailboxes: Stay on top of your incoming and outgoing emails.

-- Business listings: Improve the visibility of your business with listings.
+- Business listings: Improve the visibility of your business.